tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 The Global Genome Biodiversity Network (GGBN, http://www.ggbn.org [http://www.ggbn.org]) was founded in 2011 to fill a critical gap in the existing research infrastructure landscape.
 It consists of DNA and tissue collections at natural history museums, botanic gardens, universities, culture collections, environmental sample collections, gene banks, seed banks, and zoological gardens.
 These collections provide long-term storage and public access to material used for molecular research of all kinds.
 The GGBN Data Portal and the GGBN Data Standard have been developed as complementary tools for other infrastructures such as GBIF and INSDC, by enabling standardized access to its member biorepositories and establishing cross links between underlying voucher specimens, sequence data and publications.
 Today 6.6 million records are available through GGBN from 39 biobanks.
 Together with CETAF, SPNHC and SYNTHESYS+, GGBN provides best practices for biorepositories on implementation of Nagoya and ABS regulations.
 In addition, GGBN provides the community with a document library for biobanking knowledge exchange.

 In this symposium we will provide an overview of GGBN’s resources for best practice and policies for running and using a biobank focusing on the outcomes of the SYNTHESYS+ project (handbooks/guidelines on protocols and practices in biobanking), https://doi.org/10.3897/ab.e101876 [https://doi.org/10.3897/ab.e101876], on policies around biobank use, https://doi.org/10.3897/rio.9.e102908 [https://doi.org/10.3897/rio.9.e102908] and on permit and contract terminology https://doi.org/10.3897/rio.10.e114366 [https://doi.org/10.3897/rio.10.e114366]).
-We will also present updates to the GGBN Data Portal, a unified access point to biodiversity biobank sample data."
+We will also present updates to the GGBN Data Portal, a unified access point to biodiversity biobank sample data.

 ## SYM06 Biodiversity Data Standards and FAIR in Prototyping Biodiversity Digital Twins